 ePubCheck error notices, at first baffled me, until I found that it was essentially an even more strict html editor than Amaya, making strictures that even Amaya had let by.

-Now Smashwords allows ePub formats, Calibre comes to the rescue by converting your html file into an ePub file.
+Calibre came to the rescue by converting your html file into an ePub file.

 Your html file could be in a folder with any images the file links to.
 It is alright to have more than one html file, say for each chapter of your book.
 Your table of contents is the equivalent of the index or home page to a web-site.